crewjam/blog/content/post/etcd-aws.md

 3. We create a node and destroy a node.
 Now *n*=5, with two nodes unreachable and three required for quorum.
 4. We create a node and destroy a node.
 Now *n*=6, with three nodes unreachable and four required for quorum.

-**Boom** cluster broken.
+**Boom!** Cluster broken.
 At this point it is impossible for the cluster to elect a leader.
 The missing nodes will never rejoin, but the cluster doesn't know that, so they still count against the count required for quorum.

 Crap.

-The documentation describes how a cluster node can be gracefully shut down, removing it from the cluster.
+The documentation describes how a node can be gracefully shut down, removing it from the cluster.
 For robustness, we don't want to rely on, or even expect that we'll be able to shut a node down cleanly -- remember [it's chaotic out there](http://techblog.netflix.com/2012/07/chaos-monkey-released-into-wild.html).

 ## The Cycling Solution